strangehurst/PNML.jl/docs/src/defaults.md

   - and multi-sorted algebra
 See [PnmlType - Petri Net Type Definition](@ref) for the full hierarchy.

 This means there are at least 3 sets of default value types.
-We use the pntd
+We use the pntd [`PnmlType`](@ref) singleton as a trait to determin the default types/values.

 A consequence is that the default value's type ripples through the type system.

 ```@setup methods
 using AbstractTrees, PNML, InteractiveUtils, Markdown